 More information on the MVP can be found on their dedicated website

 In 2019, a comprehensive survey of mums to be, families, staff and other stakeholders took place to understand what they wanted from the Local Maternity System.
 A summary of this survey and some of the results is shown below.
 Please use the contact page to let us know if you have any further views to add around any of the topics in this survey.

-We are asking your views about how information is shared about choices in pregnancy (such as where to give birth) with women and their partners.
-We need to know the best way to share that information so it is quick, easy and clear for mums-to-be to see.
-We also asked: where did you get information about your choices in pregnancy; what made you feel this was the best place to get information; questions about what information you need to make choices in a pregnancy, such as choosing where to have your baby (at home, in a birth centre or in a hospital) and which birth centre/maternity unit to use.
+The MVP asked for views about how information was shared about choices in pregnancy (such as where to give birth) with women and their partners.
+They wanted to know the best way to share that information so it was quick, easy and clear for mums-to-be to see.
+The MVP also asked: where did you get information about your choices in pregnancy; what made you feel this was the best place to get information; questions about what information you need to make choices in a pregnancy, such as choosing where to have your baby (at home, in a birth centre or in a hospital) and which birth centre/maternity unit to use.

 - 559 service user responses, (131 online, 428 paper) 493 mums and mums-to-be

 - Responses from service users in 72 postcode areas, eg HU1, YO24, DN34